Gabanger/Skript-Translations/README.md

 ## What is Skript-Translations ?
 Skript-Translations is a plugin that can create translations and rotations of blocks using display entities from Minecraft 1.19.4+.

-It is very usefull for gate and doors animations in cutom maps !
+It is very usefull for gates and doors animations in cutom maps !

 ## Dependencies
 This plugin needs: